-Mohs surgery is performed in our surgical suites in the outpatient setting.
+Mohs surgery is performed in an outpatient setting.
 It is performed with local anesthesia.
-The skin cancer is removed after the area is numbed during stage one.
-At this point the tissue is turned into microscopic slides and examined for clearance.
-If there is still skin cancer after stage one, another stage is taken until it is completely removed.
-Although most people are in the office a few hours, sometimes patients stay all day depending on how many stages it takes to clear the tumor.
-We have snacks, drinks, magazines, and television available for patient’s comfort while they wait.
+In stage one, the area is numbed and the skin cancer is removed.
+At this point, the tissue is cut into sections and put onto microscopic slides to be examined for clearance.
+If there is still skin cancer present after stage one, another stage is taken by removing another layer of tissue until it is completely removed.
+Although most people are in the office for a few hours, patients may sometimes have to stay all day, depending on how many stages are required to clear the tumor.

-Most patients require sutures to close the defect after the skin cancer is clear.
-Sometimes extra skin must be moved in from a nearby site (skin flap or graft).
-After the last sutures are placed, the Mohs nurses bandage the area, and the patients return home.
-The bandage stays on until the next morning, then the area is cleaned with soap and water, and a healing ointment is applied to the wound.
+Most patients require sutures to close the wound after the skin cancer has been completely removed.
+Sometimes skin must be taken from a nearby site to close the defect (such as a skin flap or graft).
+After the last sutures are placed, the Mohs nurses bandage the area, and patients can return home.
+The bandage stays on until the next morning, and then the area is to be cleaned with soap and water.
+A healing ointment is to be applied to the wound.
 The sutures are left intact for the next week or two.

-Long-term monitoring of the surgical site and other areas is necessary as people with one skin cancer are at high risk of developing another.
+Long term monitoring of the surgical site and other areas is necessary, as people with a history of skin cancer are at high risk of developing another skin cancer.

 Warning: The following photo gallery contains graphic surgical images depicting wound healing.